Kailan Ka Magiging Akin: Plot

-One night, after Jaime was informed by Adul not to bring Mariel to the US because of her legal problems, he and Leila got into a verbal confrontation over Dolor and Mariel's return, and Leila angrily berated her husband for ruining her life.
+One night, after Adul warned Jaime not to bring Mariel to the United States because of her legal problems, Jaime and Leila got into a heated argument over Dolor and Mariel's return, and Leila angrily berated her husband for ruining her life.
 Hurt by her harsh words, Jaime angrily left the house, and Tess scolded her mother for being heartless to the nanny and the baby.
 Because of her actions, she tries to commit suicide by overdose, but when she wakes up, Dolor reminds Leila to feel remorse for her actions towards her, her husband, daughter, and Mariel.
-When Leila sees Mariel crying, she comforts her, and then she deeply regrets her actions and misgivings towards her and the others.
+When Leila sees Mariel crying, she comforts her, only to deeply regret her actions and misgivings toward her and the others.
 Leila decides to forgive Dolor, Tess, and Jaime, and with a change of heart, she agrees that Mariel will stay.

-Three years later, Mariel grew up to be a little girl, and she spent a lot of time with her foster family and Dolor, whom she deeply loved.
+Three years later, Mariel grew into a little girl and spent much time with her foster family and Dolor, whom she deeply loved.
 When they returned from a trip, Adul showed up, and it was revealed that she had been jailed for 10 months in an American prison, fled to Europe, and remarried a German.
 With her arrival, Adul wants to take Mariel, who later tells Dolor that she doesn't like her.
 In Olongapo, Ben became suspicious of Adul's activities, including the idea of selling Mariel to a German man.
 At home, Dolor hears Adul and her goons' plan of kidnapping Mariel.
-On the following day, Adul brings Dolor and Mariel to the department store.
-Since Dolor knew her plan, she and Mariel escaped, evading Adul and her goons from being kidnapped.
-The two hide at the community where Ben and Shirley live, and Dolor tells the latter about Adul's plan of kidnapping Mariel.
+The next day, Adul escorts Dolor and Mariel to the department store.
+Since Dolor knew her plan, she and Mariel escaped, evading Adul and her goons and avoiding kidnapping.
+The two hide out at the community where Ben and Shirley live, and Dolor tells the latter about Adul's plan to kidnap Mariel.
 When Ben showed up, Shirley berated him for being an accomplice to Adul's activities.